-In some cases, to determine the concentration of levetiracetam in the blood to establish an individualised dose; to detect toxicity or verify that a person is taking the medication as prescribed (compliance); to monitor changes that may affect drug clearance and/or kidney function
+In some cases, to determine the concentration of levetiracetam in the blood to establish an individualised dose; to detect toxicity or verify that a person is taking the medication as prescribed (compliance /adherence); to monitor changes that may affect drug clearance and/or kidney function

 A blood sample taken from a vein in your arm

 Levetiracetam is a drug that is used to treat certain seizure disorders (also called epilepsy).
-It is prescribed as an adjunctive (secondary) treatment in combination with other antiepileptic drugs.
+It is prescribed either as primary therapy or as an adjunctive (secondary) treatment in combination with other antiepileptic drugs.
 This test measures the amount of levetiracetam in the blood.

 Epilepsy affects the brain's ability to transmit electrical impulses and to regulate nerve activity.
 During a seizure, a person may experience changes in consciousness, alterations in sight, smell, and taste, and may experience convulsions.
 The frequency of seizures varies from a single episode, to occasional seizures, to recurrent seizures.
 Seizures are categorised by the parts of the brain and body that are affected.
 Levetiracetam is prescribed to help prevent specific types of recurrent seizures.

 Levetiracetam is one of several newer second-generation antiepileptic drugs.
 It has a wider therapeutic range than many existing first-generation seizure medications.
 That is, the range of concentration in the blood in which the drug is effective without being toxic is broader, making it somewhat safer.
 It is also associated with fewer severe side effects and does not interact with as many other drugs.
 Since it is relatively new, however, it has less of a ‘use history’ – its long-term safety and efficacy and its appropriate therapeutic range are less well established.